777uliahshafar/dotfiles/readme.md

 * Nvim-R for working with R
     - coc-r-lsp for autocompletion (required package languageserver)
     - ale for linting (required package lintr)
+    - configure sync-Tex in skim.
+See manual(NvimR).

 ## Vimtex software preview.

 * Skim for auto-refresh previewer pdf Latex.
+* SplitShow for dual-head presentation of PDF slides.
+Use beamer.

 # Setting up vim for web development.